daniel-michel/release_schedule/README.md

 You can try out the live web version at [daniel-michel.github.io/release_schedule](https://daniel-michel.github.io/release_schedule).

-Android and Linux builds can be found in the latest build run: [](https://github.com/daniel-michel/release_schedule/actions/workflows/build.yml)
+Android and Linux builds can be found in the latest [build run](https://github.com/daniel-michel/release_schedule/actions/workflows/build.yml).

 Currently, only a simple list of upcoming movies is shown:
 ![](screenshots/movie_list.png)